nats-io/nats-server/doc/adr/0008-jetstream-kv.md

  * Write replicas are File backed and can have a varying R value
  * Key TTL is managed using the `max_age` key
  * Duplicate window must be same as `max_age` when `max_age` is less than 2 minutes
+ * Maximum value sizes can be capped using `max_msg_size`
+ * Maximum number of keys cannot currently be limited - we will add something to the server
+ * Overall bucket size can be limited using `max_bytes`

 Here is a full example of the `CONFIGURATION` bucket: